 - Alcohol abuse and alcoholism are different.
 Alcohol abuse is drinking in a manner that causes problems in a person’s life.
 Some examples include neglecting responsibilities at work or home, continuing to drink even though it’s causing relationship problems, or experiencing legal problems (like getting a driving under the influence charge) because of drinking.

+These are just some of the alcoholism facts that need to be known.
 Alcohol abuse is common, and alcohol is the most commonly used addictive substance in the United States.